didiooi/UnconformityDetection/README.md

 # Automated Uncertain Seismic Unconformities Mapping

 ## Motivation
+* Manual interpretation is time-consuming
+* Auto-tracking is far from perfect and still requires human QC
-Auto-tracking unconformity in seismic can be improved, human interpreter and QC is time-consuming.
-The problem of improving our unconformity mapping is widespread for geologists and geophysicists in exploration.
+* The problem of improving our unconformity mapping is widespread for geologists and geophysicists in exploration.

 ## Background
 Unconformity is the maximum flooding surface between discontinuous beds in the subsurface.
 Understanding unconformities locally, regionally, and globally is the basis of sequence stratigraphy.
 Importance of understanding unconformity include: